Matthlas/SoLaWI_project/README.md

 We added a Startscreen and the possibility to pause and quit the game

 #### Minimap
-We added a Minimap to the UI to give the Player a better overviw of their position in the game.
+We added a Minimap to the UI to give the Player a better overview of their position in the game.

 #### World building
 Finally we extended our game world to incorporate all of our added features and changes.
-We added a Village and a City with autonomous NPCs, created a simply collection question, and added some NPCs that talk to the player and give them some information about the game.
+We added a Village and a City with autonomous NPCs, created a simple collection question, and added some NPCs that talk to the player and give them some information about the game.
 Everything is build such that it can be scaled up  and new NPCs, Quests and Dialouges can be added easily.

+Additional Assets used for World building:
+- LowPolyBrickHouses

 ## First version
 Link to a Let's Play video showing off the features of the game: https://youtu.be/B4_037opUOE